 Drug withdrawal symptoms also vary depending on the drug you are trying to stop:

 The easiest way to tell if you are drug dependent is if taking more drugs relieves your symptoms.
 If this is the case, then it is highly likely you have a drug dependence.

 What Happens In a Drug Rehab Centre?

 Depending on the type of detox clinic you choose will affect the levels support you receive while detoxing.
 Fully residential clinics offer the highest levels of support available and are therefore considered the safest option.

 Drug Detox Admission

 Fully residential clinics are inpatient and all-inclusive.
 All your meals, therapy, accommodation and medication are included in the one price and take place in the same facility.

 As you never leave the facility, unless accompanied by staff, the temptation to drink or drug is removed.
-Fully residential drug detox clinics also tend to accept fewer patients at any one time, so there is a higher patient to counsellor ratio and a very high success rate of completing the detox and addiction treatment programme.
+Fully residential drug rehab clinics also tend to accept fewer patients at any one time, so there is a higher patient to counsellor ratio and a very high success rate of completing the detox and addiction treatment programme.

 Drug Detox Assessment

 Drug Detox Support

 Most individuals arrive at clinics intoxicated; your medical detox will be started once it is safe to administer the medication.
 You will then be carefully monitored throughout the duration of your detox.
 Your physical activity will be limited during this time to ensure your safety.
 You will also receive support and encouragement and light therapy from counsellors and therapists while you detox.

 Drug Rehab Programme

 Therapeutic treatment programmes are of maximum benefit once the body and mind are cleared from all drugs.
 Once your detox is complete, it is strongly recommended that you undertake a full drug rehab programme to treat the psychological aspect of drug addiction.

-Benefits of inpatient drug detox and residential drug detox clinics include:
+Benefits of inpatient drug addiction treatment centres include: